Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Narrow transition search

 Here $\epsilon_1$ and $\epsilon_2$ are the two fixed confidence parameters determining the error rates of two kinds (see Table \ref{tab:errors}).
 While the function $v(M,t,\Delta_s)$ is easy to calculate and maximize over its domain, evaluating the error probabilities according to Eqs.(\ref{eq:errors1}, \ref{eq:errors2}) needs to be done numerically, which significantly adds computational complexity.

-Let us first demonstrate how analyzing correlated data from multiple adjacent frequency bins ($L>1$) is beneficial opposed to the case of single-bin analysis ($L=1$).
+Let us first demonstrate how analyzing correlated data from multiple adjacent frequency bins ($L>1$) is beneficial opposed to the case of single-bin analysis ($L=1$), which performance is comparable to standard signal-to-noise ratio techniques.
 For this, we consider a simple case of a transition search using vacuum initial state in the absence of SPAM errors.
 The confidence parameters are set to $\epsilon_1=\epsilon_2=1\%$.
-Fig.\ref{4plots} shows the scan speed $v$ as a function of $\Delta_s$ and $t$ for different $M$ and $L$.
+Fig.\ref{4plots} shows the search speed $v$ as a function of $\Delta_s$ and $t$ for different $M$ and $L$.
 Masked gray region of the plot marks the parameter values that cannot satisfy the error constraints Eqs.\eqref{eq:constraints}.
 The white dashed line is the FWHM of the signal (see Fig.\ref{fig:lineshape}).
 Comparing the two rows, one sees a significant improvement in the maximal achievable search speed, if $L=3$ frequency bins are analyzed.
-As more data is given to the test, the error probabilities sink, unlocking more advantageous regions in the $(\Delta_s,t)$ plane.
-Generally, increasing $L$ will be beneficial as long as the involved frequencies still fall in a proximity of the signaling lineshape.
+As more data is given to the test, the error probabilities decrease, unlocking more advantageous regions in the $(\Delta_s,t)$ plane.
+Generally, increasing $L$ will be beneficial as long as the involved frequencies still fall in a proximity of the signal lineshape.
 The two columns of Fig.\ref{4plots} demonstrate that increasing the number of measurements unlocks even greater regions of the plane, but it also takes more time and hence might ultimately reduce the search speed.
-Thus, an optimum needs to be found in the parameter space $(M,t,\Delta_s)$ to maximize the bandwidth scan speed.
+Thus, an optimum needs to be found in the parameter space $(M,t,\Delta_s)$ to maximize the frequency search speed.